MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake.md

 > [!NOTE]
 > For Dataverse tables where **Append only** is enabled, deleting a row in the source will not delete or remove the row in the lake.
 Instead, the deleted row is appended as a as a new row in the lake and the `isDeleted` column is set to True.

-Here are some additional details on when to use each of the options:
+Here are some additional details on when to use either of the options:

 - In-place update: This is the default setting and recommended only if you want to connect directly to the data in lake and need the current state (not history or incremental changes).
 The file contains the full data set and can be utilized via Power BI or by copying the entire dataset for ETL (Extract, Transfer, Load) pipelines.
 - Append only: Select this option if you aren't directly connecting to data in the lake and want to incrementally copy data to another target using ETL pipelines.
 This option provides a history of changes to enable AI and ML scenarios.